New Zealand Traveller Declaration – Privacy statement

 Sharing information with other agencies

-Under section 26 of the Data and Statistics Act 2022, NZCS is making a mandatory request for data from you via the NZTD on behalf of Statistics New Zealand.
+Under section 26 of the Data and Statistics Act 2022, NZCS is making a mandatory request for data from you via the NZTD declaration on behalf of Statistics New Zealand.
 The data to which this request relates includes:

 - If you live in New Zealand: